Bill

 AI Summary

-This bill modifies the penalties and procedures for paying excise taxes on beer, wine coolers, and wine in Virginia.
-It clarifies that the civil penalty for a manufacturer, bottler, or wholesaler failing to pay these taxes on time will not exceed five percent of the tax due for the first 30 days of delay, with an additional five percent for each subsequent 30-day period, capping at 25 percent.
-Importantly, it establishes a 60-day grace period for these businesses to submit their tax returns and payments before the Virginia Alcoholic Beverage Control Authority (the Authority) can suspend or revoke their licenses, provided they also submit required reports.
-The bill also mandates that by November 1, 2027, the Authority must implement an online system for wholesale wine licensees to electronically report their monthly purchases and sales, the state wine tax collected from retailers, and to make tax payments, accounting for any refunds or adjustments.
+This bill modifies the penalties and procedures for paying excise taxes on beer, wine coolers, and wine in Virginia, aiming to provide clearer guidelines and a grace period for licensees.
+Specifically, it clarifies that the civil penalty for failing to file returns or pay taxes on time will not exceed five percent of the tax due for the first 30 days of delay, with an additional five percent for each subsequent 30-day period, capped at 25 percent.
+Wholesale wine licensees are now required to submit their tax payments and required reports to the Virginia Alcoholic Beverage Control Authority (the Authority) by the 15th of each month, either by mail or electronically.
+The bill also introduces a 60-day period during which manufacturers, bottlers, wholesalers, or retailers can rectify non-compliance by filing returns, paying taxes, and submitting reports, after which the Authority may suspend or revoke their license.
+If the licensee corrects the issue and pays any civil penalties within this 60-day window, and there's no willful intent to defraud the Commonwealth, the violation is considered cured, and no further action will be taken.
+Furthermore, except in cases of fraudulent intent, the penalties outlined in this bill will be the only ones the Authority can impose.
+Finally, by January 1, 2027, the Authority must implement an online system for wholesale wine licensees to report their monthly sales and tax collections and make tax payments.

 Committee Categories